 Division 1 — Constitution and administration

-4. The Racing Penalties Appeal Tribunal of Western Australia
+4. Racing Penalties Appeal Tribunal of Western Australia

 (1) There is hereby established a body which, when constituted in accordance with this Act and carrying out the functions conferred by this Act, shall be known as the Racing Penalties Appeal Tribunal of Western Australia.